vazco/process-custodian/README.md

 So, It is optimized for horizontal scaling and binary search lookup performance.

-After running `init` function, this package saves a heartbeat of process to the passed raw mongodb collection with frequency about `tickTimeInSeconds` (which default is 60s)
+After create new instance of `ProcessCustodian`, this package saves a heartbeat of process to the passed raw mongodb collection with frequency about `tickTimeInSeconds` (which default is 60s)